Skip to main content

 About Mount Parnassos

 Mount Parnassos National Park protects the sacred mountain of the ancient Greek world in Central Greece, straddling the border of Phokis and Viotia regional units.
 Parnassos rises to 2,457 metres at Liakoura peak and was revered in antiquity as the home of Apollo and the Muses.
-The park covers approximately 37,609 hectares encompassing the mountain massif, the Delphi archaeological site surroundings, and extensive fir and mixed forest.
-Parnassos supports exceptional biodiversity including a large population of chamois and an extraordinary limestone flora with numerous endemic species.
+[1] The park, established in 1938 alongside Mount Olympus as one of Greece's two first national parks, covers approximately 36,000 hectares encompassing the mountain massif, the Delphi archaeological site surroundings, and extensive fir and mixed forest.
+[2] Parnassos supports exceptional biodiversity including a large population of chamois and an extraordinary limestone flora with numerous endemic species.
 The park is also home to Greece's largest ski resort, creating a distinctive tension between conservation and winter sports development.

 Wildlife Ecosystems